WF-InstructorMelissa/week1session2/officeHours/notes.md

 ### VS Code keyboard shortcuts
 - alt + z = turns on word wrap
 - ctrl + / = creates that documents version of a comment
+- tab = when starting commands in terminal you can type 1st 3 letters and then tab and it usually will autocomplete for you

 ## CSS
 - .main = class name called main